|April Vince MSSA, LSW

 What are Adverse Childhood Experiences?

-Adverse Childhood Experiences (ACEs) are traumatic experiences that occur during childhood and have a tremendous impact on future lifelong health and opportunity.
+Adverse Childhood Experiences (ACEs) are preventable and potentially traumatic experiences that occur during childhood and may have a tremendous impact on future lifelong health and opportunity and puts us at risk for violence, chronic health problems, mental illness, and substance abuse in adulthood.

 Types of ACEs